tjohnston-softdev/fox-controller-app-tests/information/parts.md

 # Test Parts

 The test project is divided into ten different parts.
 This division was necessary because the test script started out as one huge file.
-Of course, it was a lot simpler back then but at the same time, it became very tedious to maintain.
-After dividing it up into different parts and files, it became much easier to sort things and figure out where they are.
+Of course, it was a lot simpler at first but eventually, it became very tedious to maintain.
+After dividing it up into different parts, it became much easier to sort things and figure out where they are.
 The project now operates using many smaller files rather than one large file.

-These different parts are located in the 'test-parts' subfolder.
+These different parts are located in the `test-parts` subfolder.
 Each part folder is named using the format `part-x-example_name`.
 Each part has:

 * A main file (eg. 'example_main.js')
 * A sub-folder containing individual scripts for that part.